SchokiCoder/book_modern_c/src/setup.md

 First you want to make sure to install Linux… no?
 Look mate, you don't have to commit to it in a way of permanently replacing your current OS.
-You can run a live-disk from a USB-drive, which would get a bit awkward after some time, so better install it on that USB-drive.
-After that just boot from BIOS into that Linux-USB-drive and done.
+You can use VirtualBox, or WSL if you are on MS Windows, which would also take care of the next step of choosing a distro.

 If you go out and look for the Linux install software, i gotta tell you that's not how it works.
 There is not just the one Linux install-disk or something like that.
-Rather, there are hundreds, so don't fret over which one to pick, because i recommend you just use Ubuntu or Linux-Mint.
-They are good for beginners, definitively enough for the purposes of this book and are
+Rather, there are hundreds, which is what we call distributions or distros, but don't fret over which one to pick, because i recommend you just use Linux Mint.
-DEBIAN-BASED:
+It is good for beginners, definitively enough for the purposes of this book, and it's DEBIAN-BASED:
 <https://linuxmint.com/download.php>

+Ubuntu could also be used:
 <https://ubuntu.com/desktop>

 Still not?
 Alright okay.
 If you are interested in programming, i can only recommend it though.
 Keep in mind, this book is written mainly for Linux and the "gcc" compiler.
-So the setup phase can be difficult and the reading experience can be hampered.
+So the setup phase can be difficult, and the reading experience can be hampered, if you diverge.
+Seriously, at least use a virtual machine.

 ## Compiler